-Transition Guards Compound Transitions Firing priorities and selection algorithm For further details, refer to the UML Specification.
-Trigger and Events An Executable StateMachine supports event handling for Signals only.
-To use Call, Timing or Change Event types you must define an outside mechanism to generate signals based on these events.
-Signal Attributes can be defined in Signals; the value of the attributes can be used as event arguments in Transition Guards and Effects.
-For example, this is the code set in the effect of a transition in C++: if(signal->signalEnum == ENUM_SIGNAL2) { int xVal = ((Signal2)signal)->myVal; } Signal2 is generated as this code: class Signal2 : public Signal{ public: Signal2(){}; Signal2(std::vector<string>& lstArguments); int myVal; }; Note: Further details can be found by generating an Executable StateMachine and referring to the generated 'EventProxy' file.</string> Initial An Initial Pseudostate represents a starting point for a Region.
+{ int xVal = ((Signal2)signal)->myVal; } Signal2 is generated as this code: class Signal2 : public Signal{ public: Signal2(){}; Signal2(std::vector <string>& lstArguments);</string> int myVal; }; Note: Further details can be found by generating an Executable StateMachine and referring to the generated 'EventProxy' file.
+Initial An Initial Pseudostate represents a starting point for a Region.
 It is the source for at most one Transition; there can be at most one Initial Vertex in a Region.
-Regions Default Activation & Explicit Activation: Transitions terminate on the containing State: If an initial Pseudostate is defined in the Region: Default activation If no initial Pseudostate is defined, the Region will remain inactive and the containing State is treated as a Simple State Transition terminates on one of the

-Region's contained vertices: Explicit activation, resulting in the default activation of all of its orthogonal Regions, unless those Regions are also entered explicitly (multiple orthogonal Regions can be entered explicitly in parallel through Transitions originating from the same Fork Pseudostate) For example, if there are three Regions defined for a Orthogonal State, and RegionA and RegionB have an Initial Pseudostate, then RegionC is explicitly activated.
-Default Activation applies to RegionA and RegionB; the containing State will have three active Regions.
+Regions Default Activation & Explicit Activation: - Transitions terminate on the containing State: • If an initial Pseudostate is defined in the Region: Default activation • If no initial Pseudostate is defined, the Region will remain inactive and the containing State is treated as a Simple State • If the transition terminates on one of the Region's contained vertices: Explicit activation , resulting in the default activation of all of its orthogonal Regions, unless those Regions are also entered explicitly (multiple orthogonal Regions can be entered explicitly in parallel through Transitions originating from the same Fork Pseudostate) For example, if there are three Regions defined for an Orthogonal State, and RegionA and RegionB have an Initial Pseudostate, then RegionC is explicitly activated.
+Default Activation applies to RegionA and RegionB ; the containing State will have three active Regions.
 Choice Guard Constraints on all outgoing Transitions are evaluated dynamically, when the compound transition traversal reaches this Pseudostate.
 Junction Static conditional branch: guard constraints are evaluated before any compound transition is executed.
 Fork / Join Non-threaded, each active Region moves one step alternately, based on a completion event pool mechanism.
 EntryPoint / ExitPoint Nodes Non-threaded for orthogonal State or orthogonal StateMachine; each active Region moves one step alternately, based on a completion event pool mechanism.
-History Nodes DeepHistory: represents the most recent active State configuration of its owning State ShallowHistory: represents the most recent active Substate of its containing State, but not the Substates of that Substate Deferred Events Draw a self Transition, and change the Transition kind to Internal.
+History Nodes • DeepHistory: represents the most recent active State configuration of its owning State • ShallowHistory: represents the most recent active Substate of its containing State, but not the Substates of that Substate Deferred Events Draw a self Transition, and change the Transition kind to Internal.
 Type 'defer();' in the 'Effect' field for the transition.
-Connection Point References A Connection Point Reference represents a usage (as part of a Submachine State) of an Entry/Exit Point defined in the StateMachine referenced by the Submachine State.
-Connection Point References of a Submachine State can be used as sources and targets of Transitions.
-They represent entries into or exits out of the StateMachine referenced by the Submachine State.
-State State 'entry', 'doActivity' and 'exit'
+Connection Point A Connection Point Reference represents a usage (as part of a Submachine State) of